Can I Sue an Insurance Company for Denying My Claim?

 If the insurance company cannot give you a reason, or the reason does not seem valid, you may be the victim of insurance bad faith.
 Common examples of insurance bad faith are inadequate investigations, requests for excessive proof of losses, unfounded claim denials, lowball settlement offers, delayed payouts and refusal to handle a claim reasonably.
 No insurance company is going to admit to bad faith.
 It will be up to you to identify signs of a wrongful denial.

+Is Your Insurance Denying Claim?
 What Are Your Options After an Insurance Claims Denial?

 Another option is to request an external review.
 You can contact the Texas Department of Insurance (TDI) to complain about insurance bad faith.
 The TDI will review your insurance claim and how the insurer responded.
 If the TDI agrees that the insurer is in the wrong, it may force the company to pay you benefits.
 Simply hiring an attorney may be enough to convince an insurance company to handle your case better.
 If not, you and your lawyer can bring a lawsuit against the insurance company for denying your claim instead.

+We are often asked, “Can you sue an insurance company for denying a claim?”
 If your lawyer believes suing the insurance company is the best way to resolve your case, he or she can file the paperwork for you.
 Your lawyer will start by organizing the evidence related to your case.
 This may include a copy of your insurance policy, letters from the insurance company, summaries of your phone calls with claims adjusters, the denial notice, a police report and your medical records.
 Then, your lawyer will file a lawsuit with the civil courthouse in your county in Texas, naming the insurance company as the defendant.
 The lawsuit will describe the legal issue – an insurance bad-faith claim denial – and request an amount in compensation to resolve the case.

 The insurance company will receive notice of your intent to sue.
 It will then have the chance to respond.
 If the company reconsiders its decision and agrees to offer a fair settlement, this could be the end of your lawsuit.
 If the insurer continues to deny benefits, however, you and your lawyer may need to proceed to trial.
 If your side of the case can prove insurance bad faith, the courts will order the insurance company to pay out your original claim, plus additional compensation to penalize the provider.
 Work with a car accident attorney near you for assistance going up against a company for wrongfully denying your claim.